 - Parchment paper

-- Preheat your oven to 350 degrees F. Brush a 9x3-inch springform pan with some of the olive oil.
-Cut out a circle of parchment paper the size of the bottom of the pan, and line it.
+- Preheat your oven to 350 degrees F. Brush a 9x3-inch springform pan (or 2, 12-count mini Bundt pans) with some of the olive oil.
+For the springform pan, cut out a circle of parchment paper the size of the bottom of the pan, and line it.

 - In a medium bowl, sift together the flour, baking powder and salt.
 Set aside.